zapabob/ROCm/docs/conceptual/file-reorg.md

               | -- architecture independent misc files
 ```

-## Changes From Earlier ROCm Versions
+## Changes from earlier ROCm versions

 The following table provides a brief overview of the new ROCm FHS layout, compared to the layout of earlier ROCm versions.
 Note that /opt/ is used to denote the default rocm-installation-path and should be replaced in case of a non-standard installation location of the ROCm distribution.